Optimizing the Network Topology of a Linear Reservoir Computer: Numerical Verifications

 \subsection{Effect of $\lambda$ on Reservoir Performance}

 Performing a sensitivity analysis of the reservoir’s eigenvalues is important for assessing both robustness and generalization.
 High sensitivity means that small perturbations in eigenvalues can lead to large errors, making the system fragile.
 It may also indicate overfitting, where the reservoir performs well only under narrowly tuned conditions.
 Evaluating sensitivity helps ensure stable and reliable performance.
-Since the optimization formulation focuses on minimizing the error by tuning the reservoir’s eigenvalues and output weights, it is essential to understand how sensitive the reservoir computer is to the selection of these optimal eigenvalues.
-In order to do the sensitivity analysis, a small perturbation according to Eq.\eqref{pert} is added to the eigenvalues.
+Since the optimization formulation focuses on minimizing the error by tuning the reservoir’s eigenvalues and output weights, it is essential to understand how sensitive the reservoir computer is to the perturbations applied to the optimal eigenvalues.
+In order to perform the sensitivity analysis, a small perturbation is added to each one of the eigenvalues,

+where $\delta$ is a number randomly chosen from a Normal distribution and $\rho\geq 0$ is a tunable parameter.

-Figure \eqref{Sensit} (b) indicates that the reservoir computer’s learning error remains largely unaffected by small perturbations in the optimal eigenvalues.
-Only significant deviations from these optimal values cause noticeable increases in the error.
+Figure \eqref{Sensit} (b) indicates that the optimal LRC {training} NRMSE remains largely unaffected by small perturbations applied to the optimal eigenvalues, ie., for $\rho$ that does not exceed a threshold value.
+Only significant deviations from these optimal values cause noticeable increases in the NRMSE.
 This behavior suggests that the reservoir is robust and stable around the optimized eigenvalues, making it resilient to minor noise or implementation inaccuracies.
 Consequently, the optimized reservoir parameters provide a reliable solution, ensuring consistent performance even when slight variations occur in practice.